-Confirm the warning message, which follows, and select the "EtherCAT" devices in the dialog:
+Confirm the warning message, which follows, and select "EtherCAT" in the dialog:

-Fig. 29: Automatic detection of I/O devices: selection of the devices to be integrated
+Fig. 29: Automatic detection of I/O devices: selection the devices to be integrated

 Confirm the message "Find new boxes", in order to determine the terminals connected to the devices.
-"Free Run" enables manipulation of input and output values in "Config Mode" and should also be acknowledged.
+"Free Run" enables manipulation of input and output values in "Config mode" and should also be acknowledged.

-Based on the example configuration [▶ 48] described at the beginning of this section, the result is as follows:
+Based on the sample configuration [▶ 45] described at the beginning of this section, the result is as follows: